 What happens in Brussels, usually stays in Brussels.
-Day in and out members of the European Parliament, Commissioners, Ministers and Heads of State are making decisions that affect us all.
+Day in and out members of the The EU’s directly elected legislative body comprised of 705 members.
+It is involved in policymaking but it does not have the power to propose new legislation.
+European Parliament, Commissioners, Ministers and Heads of State are making decisions that affect us all.
 What we read in papers and online is usually very technical and boring or dumbed down to such a low level that the actual story behind what’s happening is lost in translation.

 We are here to change that.
 Speakingofeurope.com is going to burst that Brussels bubble and bring its political stories closer to you.
 If you’re a professional, already deep into the matter, you might read stories that you already know.
 However, if you’re anything else but that and still want to be up to date of what’s happening, this is the place to be.

 Picked up the pen to pay the bills as a freelance writer/journalist.
 Has covered both European and local politics and writes about Euregional news and history.
 Has only just begun playing the guitar and reads way too many books on the Napoleonic Wars.

 Favorite drink: Southern Comfort

 Jules Ortjens is a political scientist and journalist, who has worked for various Dutch media – including daily newspaper Trouw and radio broadcaster BNR Nieuwsradio.